 Dr. Gray also reminds single parents not to feel guilty about dating.
-"When a single parent wants to go out on a date, often they'll feel guilty that they should spend more time with their children.
-But what parents don't know is that even if they were still married, their children would want more.
-It's a child's job to want more, and a parent's job to set reasonable limits.”
+“When a single parent wants to go out on a date, often they’ll feel guilty that they should spend more time with their children.
+But what parents don’t know is that even if they were still married, their children would want more.
+It’s a child’s job to want more, and a parent’s job to set reasonable limits.”
 Setting reasonable limits means that you don’t sacrifice all your needs for the sake of your children.

 When you decide that your children are ready to meet your date, try a movie or dinner.
 Don’t start with him or her spending the night.
 After the children get to know and establish a relationship with this new person, then and only then can you expect your kids to be able to handle waking up to a new person in the house.